IntelliJ Platform Plugin SDK Help

 intellij.updateSinceUntilBuild, intellij.sameSinceUntilBuild

-The plugin.xml file is now fully managed by the intellijPlatform extension.
+The since/until properties in the plugin.xml file are now managed by the intellijPlatform extension.

 intellij.intellijRepository, intellij.pluginsRepositories, intellij.jreRepository